WorkingCodePod/workingcode/src/episodes/166-whats-onboarded-to-you.md

 ---
 title: "166: What's 'Onboarded' to You?"
-description: "On today's show, we respond to a listener question from Kamil Maraz regarding onboarding."
+description: "On today's show, we respond to a listener question from Kamil Maráz regarding onboarding."
 date: 2024-02-21
 ---

 <script async defer onload="redcircleIframe();" src="https://api.podcache.net/embedded-player/sh/30227421-bc27-45c2-bfb4-861def7dd4cc/ep/0ab3597e-5f32-4f55-86e3-f645ca5f1ee6"></script><div class="redcirclePlayer-0ab3597e-5f32-4f55-86e3-f645ca5f1ee6"></div>

-On today's show, we respond to a listener question from Kamil Maraz:
+On today's show, we respond to a listener question from Kamil Maráz:

 > I have started a Developer experience initiative in our company.
 We started with a survey, which led to many 1-on-1 meetings; and, one thing that came up a few times was onboarding.
 Long story short: it's not ideal.
 I was wondering if this topic could be an inspiration for one of the episodes.
 For example what is an onboarded colleague to you?; do you care about time to first commit?; what does the onboarding process in your company look like?
 And so on.
 As I say often, in our company we love our users, and our developers should get the same treatment.
 Often the journey starts with onboarding.
 Thank you for hearing me out.